pkadambi/Wav2TextGrid/readme.md

 The aligner is currently in development, please contact pkadami@asu.edu if you have any questions or issues in using the aligner
 ## TODO
-The TODOs left will be completed by the end of June 2024.
+The TODOs left will be completed by the end of December 2024.
 - [x] Codebase upload
 - [x] Setup Instructions
 - [x] Alignment Inference Demo